 Enough, I decided, exercise simply wasn’t for me.

-And you know where that got me.
+You know where that got me.

 Really, Google?
 Really?!
 I’m fat, not stupid!